jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

 ### 3AA Guide to this Act
 (1) Part 1 prohibits smoking and vaping in workplaces, certain public enclosed areas, registered schools, and early childhood education and care centres.
 (2) Part 1A prohibits smoking and vaping in vehicles carrying children.
+(2A) Part 1AA prohibits the sale, manufacture, supply, and distribution of disposable vaping devices.
 (3) Part 1B regulates entry into the vaping products market.
 (4) Part 2 regulates and controls the advertising, promotion, sale, and distribution of regulated products.
 (5) Part 3 regulates the packaging and labelling of regulated products.